laurenchew/fflowsmain/README.md

 ## Usage

-Required Libraries: Numpy, Pandas
+**Required Libraries:** Numpy, Pandas

-Input File: FOL_in.csv
+**Input File:** FOL_in.csv

-Running Code: Each .py is run individually and outputs results into csv.
+**Running Code:** Each script is run individually and outputs results into csv.
 Only the Annual.py and PeakMag.py scripts run without error.
 WetSeason.py, SpringRec.py, and DrySeason.py are not functioning.